-As the colder and darker nights creep into Essex, it’s the perfect time for many homeowners to build a bright and spacious room that can be used.
-You may be considering a new development of your own that’s fitted to your home aspirations – be that a building extension like a conservatory, or a whole indoor renovation or conversion, or even a new detached dwelling outside.
-Who ever said summer houses are just for summer?!
+Struggling for space at home?
+There’s no better time than the present to build a new, bright and spacious room.
+It’s worth considering a new development that fits your home aspirations – from a conservatory, or a whole indoor renovation or conversion, to a new detached dwelling outside.
+Whoever said summer houses are just for summer?!

 Your planning application will need to include a detailed design of your site block plan.
 You may have the most wonderful vision in your head for your planning project, but to make it practical and technically-sound on paper is another.
 You want it to be simple, but once the planning stage sets in, things become complicated, and you may see the need to get architectural design and planning involved!

 That’s why choosing an experienced consultant from the beginning is key.
 At MyHousePlan, we will draw up something that ticks all the boxes, ensuring structural planning elements of design toe the line with your creative concept.
 We believe you shouldn’t have to sacrifice your personal taste and style to ensure your drawing plan fits the logistical requirements needed to achieve consent, such as the correct materials and measurements.